BoBkiNN/CommandLogger/README.md

 BungeeCord plugin for logging commands
 ## Features:
 - Hidden commands (this commands will be not printed to console)
+- possible to ignore command case or not
 - Customizable log message
 - Placholders: %server% for server name; %player% for sender nickname; %cmd% for command that was executed
 ## Commands and permissions: